Honnur6268/Bdiplus-Assignment/README.md

      Test the api using Postman or Swagger Ui

-For Frontend
+For Frontend:
-  Download the repository from the Github after running the Spring Boot Application, Open the index.html file in browser
+  1. Download the repository from the Github
+  2. After running the Spring Boot Application, Open the index.html file in browser